hseeberger/akka-log4j/README.md

 ## Installation

-akka-log4j depends on Akka 2.4 and Log4j 2.3.
+akka-log4j depends on Akka 2.4 – and hence on Java 8 – and Log4j 2.3.

 Grab it while it's hot: